We take the protection of your personal data seriously and recognise that it is important for you to understand how we use your personal data.

 We have in place appropriate security measures to prevent your personal data from being accidentally lost, destroyed, or disclosed or used in an unauthorised way.

 All of our critical business data, including personal information, is routinely backed up and archived.
-Should your information change, that change will not be made to the backup copies but will be incorporated should we need to restore live data from a backup copy.

-International transfer of your personal data
+12. International transfer of your personal data

 If your personal information is subject to unauthorised access or other such data breach we will document the breach and assess the likelihood and severity of the resulting risk to your rights and freedoms.
 If it is likely that there will be a significant risk then we will notify the ICO within 72 hours.
 If the breach is likely to result in a high risk we will also inform you without undue delay.